Do Canadians Pay Tax on a U.S. Inheritance?

 Canada Generally Doesn’t Tax Inherited Wealth

-If you're a Canadian resident who inherits cash, property, or investments—even from outside the country—there may not be an immediate tax bill.
-Any income rather than capital distributions from an estate may, however, be considered income.
+If you're a Canadian resident who inherits cash, property, or investments—from a U.S. person directly via will, there may not be an immediate tax bill.
+Any income rather than capital distributions from an estate may, however, may be considered taxable.
 The value of the inheritance that represents a capital inheritance should not count as income and does not need to be reported as such to the Canada Revenue Agency (CRA).
+Note that if a Canadian beneficiary receives an inheritance from a U.S. trust, additional tax implications may apply.

 U.S. Estate Tax Targets the Estate—Not You